MoOx/pjax/README.md

 * `pjax:send` - Fired after the Pjax request begins.
 * `pjax:complete` - Fired after the Pjax request finishes.
 * `pjax:success` - Fired after the Pjax request succeeds.
 * `pjax:error` - Fired after the Pjax request fails.
+The request object will be passed along as `event.options.request`.

 `send` and `complete` are a good pair of events to use if you are implementing a loading indicator (eg: [topbar](http://buunguyen.github.io/topbar/))